msnodderly/puppet-facts/README.md

 Super simple fact for Puppet/Facter.
-Returns a fact for eacg EXT2/3/4 or NFS filesystem
+Returns a fact for each EXT2/3/4 or NFS filesystem

     $ facter| grep disk
     disk_nfs => /nfs;nfs;100G;25%used